thequinneffect/advcpplocal/lectures.md

   * the term clean-up changes depending on context : delete for new, close for open etc.
   * just because you own something doesn't mean you will actually clean it up (sometimes it does, single ownership), it just means you are responsible for the cleanup IF it needs to be done (sometimes only a ref count needs to be updated, shared ownership)
 * **single/unique ownership** : the resource is owned by a single object.
 Once this owning object no longer exists then the resource is released.
 * **shared ownership** : the resource is shared between many objects and is only released once all objects no longer exist.
-This requires reference counts.
+This requires reference counts and is important to prevent a double/multiple free on the same pointer (which causes undefined behaviour).
 This is useful if you have a very expensive to copy resource.
 * it is easy to picture the difference of unique/single ownership and shared ownership as just 1 pointer pointing to something (unqiue/single) vs many pointers pointing to something (shared).

 ## Object lifetimes